carson-cheng/horizons_toolkit/readme.md

 The second-last line contains the data on the minimum distance of the trajectory from a specific heliocentric distance.
 The last line contains the time from launch to the end of orbit propagation.
 Note that it is normally longer than time of travel, but it can also be shorter (as in this case).

-When the trajectory is being generated into a gif file, positive integers are printed in ascending order.
-This records a frame being created and saved.
-Note that you should not generate more than 240 frames in a single file, or an error saying that too many files are open may appear.

 After the trajectory is generated, you may see something like this:

 Minimum distance for 'DES=2000001': 2.1415064661950716 AU